utnet-org/utility-readonly/pytest/README.md

 `genesis-populate` and `restaked` binaries in `../target/debug` or `../target/release` directory (depending if the test has been scheduled with `--release` flag) just as if they were executed on local machine.
-Similarly, freshly built NEAR test contracts will be located in `../runtime/unc-test-contracts/res` directory.
+Similarly, freshly built UNC test contracts will be located in `../runtime/unc-test-contracts/res` directory.

 The `NAYDUCK=1`, `NIGHTLY_RUNNER=1` and `NAYDUCK_TIMEOUT=<timeout>`